IanHawke/maths-with-python-course/chapters/chapter1.md

 ---
 title: 'Chapter 1: Getting started'
 description:
-  'This chapter will teach you about many cool things and introduce you to the most important concepts of the course.'
+  'This chapter will teach you using Python as a calculator'
 prev: null
 next: /chapter2
 type: chapter